How To Raise GH And KH In Shrimp Tank?

 Why Is GH So Important In Your Shrimp Tank?

-GH or the amount of Calcium and magnesium is very essential for your shrimp tank as these two elements are necessary from the forming, digestion, health to the breeding of your shrimps.
+GH or the amount of Calcium and magnesium is essential for your shrimp tank as these two elements are necessary for the forming, digestion, and health of the breeding of your shrimp.

 1. Molting:

-Molting is the sign that your shrimp are thriving with good health.
+Molting is a sign that your shrimp are thriving in good health.
 Calcium Carbonate plays an essential role as one of three main components in the molting cycle of your shrimps.

 The new delicate shells of the newborn shrimps are developed and hardened when your shrimps absorb calcium carbonate from the water.
 The shell of a mature shrimp consists of of30-50% of Calcium Carbonates according to the studies.